YC-Goh/YC-Goh.github.io/app/blog/marriage-patterns/page.md

 All representations are consistent with the same story:
-Over the years, the tightness curve has flattened dramatically, driven mechanically primarily by a drastic fall in the marriage rates of women.
+Over the years, the tightness curve has flattened, driven mechanically by a fall in the marriage rates of women.

-In the past, men overwhelmingly married much later than women and married women much younger than them.
+Previously, men married later than women and married women younger than them.
-One can see this in the high rates of marriage of women and the earlier peak in marriage rates compared to men.
+This is seen in the high rates of marriage of women and the earlier peak in marriage rates compared to men.
-In more recent times, men married much more within their age groups/birth cohorts than in the past, leading to more older non-married men in recent years and less younger non-married men compared to in past years.
+More recently, men married more within their age groups/birth cohorts, leading to more older non-married men and less younger non-married men.
-Mechanically, the low marriage rates of men in earlier years would likely be due to competition with older men who were likely to be much more attractive due to higher socioeconomic status and stability compared to younger men.
+Mechanically, the low marriage rates of men in earlier years would likely be due to competition with older men who may have been more attractive due to higher socioeconomic status and stability.

 Another striking fact is that cohort subcurves seem to occupy quite distinct levels on the overall tightness ratio curve, indicating that much of the observed shift in the tightness ratio curve is being driven by differential marriage patterns between cohorts, with younger cohorts flattening out at a relatively rapid pace.